RuyiLi/endless-undyne/README.md

 If you are to remix/finish this game, please give some credit to me.

 Please note that this requires pygame(http://pygame.org/hifi.html) and PIL(http://www.pythonware.com/products/pil/), and of course, Python (2.7).

+#Resources/Assets
+I can't seem to upload the resources to github, so here's a [download link](https://www.dropbox.com/s/95g6kjg2egkbz7w/res.zip?dl=0) to a zip with all that.